1ndigoLIU/Leetcode-Notebook/common words.md

 consecutive /kənˈsek.jə.t̬ɪv/ used to describe events, numbers, etc. that follow one after another without an interruption

 vertical /ˈvɝː.t̬ə.kəl/ standing or pointing straight up or at an angle of 90° to a horizontal surface or line

+triplet /ˈtrɪp.lət/ A group of three associated things; especially in mathematics, computing, or linguistics, a set of three elements considered together.